abdulqadirfaruk/uod_map/README.md

-### Running the Software
+### Getting Started

+---

-1. After forking the app from FAMS GitHub repository, the following should be installed on your computer:
+1. After forking this repository, the following should be installed on your system:
 - Install node.js
 - Install MySQL server and MySQL workbench using the mysql installer